 The Half Wave Rectifier Circuit Design

-Designing a circuit not just mean you have to know how to calculate the values of each component.
-Design begins when you get the confidence that this circuit, you gonna design, is the right option for the present application.
-In summary, among many other questions, you need to answer how much efficient the design is for my current application?
+Designing a circuit not just means you have to know how to calculate the values of each component.
+The design begins when you get the confidence that this circuit, you gonna design, is the right option for the present application.
+In summary, among many other questions, you need to answer how efficient the design is for my current application?